 - PE/PA loop resistances should be in the range of an approximated impedance value of 0.3 ohms.

-With the MWMZ II you fulfill the requirements of the new guideline "Functional equipotential bonding and shielding of PROFIBUS and PROFINET" of the World Association PROFIBUS & PROFINET International (PI).
+The MWMZ II enables you to meet the requirements of the new guideline "Functional equipotential bonding and shielding of PROFIBUS and PROFINET" of the World Association PROFIBUS & PROFINET International (PI).

 The brochure explains how to build up a stable EMC structure of automation systems and detect interferences